SimenB/stylint/README.md

 Example if `'double'`: prefer `$var = "some string"` over `$var = 'some string'`

+### formatter ( default: 'default' )
+The name of the formatter to use.
+This can either be a native formatter, the name of a third party library, or the path to a local file.
+The native formatters available are `default` and `pretty`.

 ### formatterOptions ( Object )
 Formatter options are passed into the selected formatter as the second argument, under the key `formatterOptions`.